DeicPro/Android-Script-Auto-updater/README.md

 	cloud="https://your_site.com/your_script.sh"

-#5• Upload your script & version.sh files

-5.1• Upload to the same site like you write in the files
+#5• Upload your script & version.sh files to the same site you write in the files (genious)

-#6• ENJOY!
+#6• ENJOY! :)